Are you ready to start a business in California? We’ve got some great news for you: there’s never been a better time to be your own boss!

 Finally, while you aren’t legally required to draft corporate bylaws, it’s smart to do so anyway.
-These bylaws basically serve the same function as an LLC’s operating agreement and dictate how your business will be run.
+These bylaws are like an LLC’s operating agreement and dictate how your business will be run.

 Wow, you’ve come really far to establish your business entity in California.
-But your work isn’t quite done just yet.
-There are still a couple more steps to take before you can focus entirely on running your new company.
+But your work isn’t quite done yet.

 The next step is to check if you need to obtain any business licenses or permits, as well as an EIN, to operate legally as a business.
 Once again, we’ll break it all down for you:

 Short for Employer Identification Number, your EIN is a 9-digit number that the IRS assigns to your business.

 You’ll use this number for tax filing and reporting purposes, both with the IRS and the state of California.